Hootsuite: Controversies

-In September 2020, Hootsuite came under widespread criticism over its agreement with U.S. Immigration and Customs Enforcement, made mere weeks after allegations of forced hysterectomies at ICE detention centres surfaced.
-Following public pressure, the company backed out of the deal, and posted a lengthy statement from CEO Tom Keiser to their official Twitter account that expressed regret over the internal divisions that the contract had created within the company.
-Despite this public distancing from its earlier decision, the company terminated an employee who had acted as whistleblower in bringing the contract's existence to light.
+In September 2020, Hootsuite faced criticism over its agreement with U.S. Immigration and Customs Enforcement, made weeks after allegations of forced hysterectomies at ICE detention centres surfaced.
+Following public pressure, the company backed out of the deal and posted a lengthy statement from CEO Tom Keiser to their official Twitter account that expressed regret over the internal divisions that the contract had created within the company.
+It later dismissed an employee who had disclosed the contract.

-In October, it was claimed that the contract had been transferred to rival company NUVI, leading to uncertainty about the actual fate of the contract.
+In October, it was claimed that the contract had been transferred to the rival company NUVI, leading to uncertainty about the actual fate of the contract.